bcgov/pipeline-templates/tekton/README.md

 _Builds and deploys a simple [react](https://react.dev/) application using s2i.

 - **imageTag**: The tag for the imagestream.
 This tag will need to be different if the imagestream is already in the namespace
-- **scanType**: Accepted values are `quick` or `full`.

 This pipeline utilizes the s2i [ClusterTask](https://tekton.dev/docs/pipelines/tasks/#task-vs-clustertask) on Openshift to build an image from the the source folder.
-This task pushes the image to the imagestream which is then deployed by task that follows.
+This clustertask pushes the image with the given tag to an imagestream and gives it the same name to the app.

 ```yaml
 cat <<EOF | kubectl create -f -